dmbarbour/glas/docs/GlasApps.md

 ## Overview

-A *Transaction Loop* application implements an interface of transactional methods such as a repeating 'step' for background processing and 'http' to receive HTTP requests.
-It is feasible to extend transactions across multiple applications through transactional remote procedure calls and a distributed transaction protocol.
+A *Transaction Loop* application implements a handful of transactional methods such as a repeating 'step' for background processing and 'http' to receive HTTP requests.
+Transactions may be distributed across multiple applications based on transactional remote procedure calls and a multi-phase commit protocol.

 This is subject to many useful optimizations: fork on non-deterministic choice, incremental computing of a stable prefix, wait for changes before repeating an unproductive transaction, and more.
 Relying on these optimizations, transaction loops support concurrency, reactivity, live coding, and distributed programming.
 This is a great fit for my vision of glas systems, but does require careful design to simplify optimization.